The Medicines for Human Use (Clinical Trials) (Amendment) Regulations 2025 came into force on 28 April 2026.

 Good clinical practice (GCP) for clinical trials

-Most of these changes will apply to all CTIMPs from 28 April 2026, regardless of whether they were submitted before or from this date.
+Most of these changes apply to all CTIMPs from 28 April 2026, regardless of whether they were submitted before or from this date.
 For further information, read the MHRA's transitional arrangements guidance.